IDPetrov93/Second-Mind/CONCEPTS.md

 ## Extraction Fidelity

-A measurable estimate of how accurately a Claim represents the Information it was extracted from.
+An estimate of how faithfully an extracted Claim represents its originating Statement.

-Extraction Fidelity is distinct from Confidence.
-Confidence estimates whether a Claim is reliable given evidence.
-Extraction Fidelity estimates whether a Claim is an accurate representation of its source at all — a precondition for Confidence to mean anything.
+Extraction Fidelity measures extraction quality only.

-Every Claim must carry both an Extraction Fidelity value and a Confidence value.
-They are never merged into one number.
+It does not evaluate whether the Claim is true.

-This concept exists because Structuring (see KNOWLEDGE_LIFECYCLE.md, Stage 3) is a transformation, not a copy, and transformations can be wrong independent of whether the underlying Information is true.
-See ADR-008.
+Extraction Fidelity and Confidence are independent concepts.

 ---